twinsant/ethos/README.md

 * Truth
 * The timeless way of building
 * Favor and face: Power game of chinese
-* The republic of privates
+* The republic of pirates

 ## License